poojamohite0203/aurora-leadership-copilot/README.md

 ## 📌 Overview
 Aurora is an AI-powered leadership copilot that helps Engineering Managers save time and communicate effectively.
-In Week 1, we build the **core extraction pipeline**: taking raw meeting text (transcripts or notes) and converting it into structured outputs:
+The **core extraction pipeline**: taking raw meeting text (transcripts or notes) and converting it into structured outputs:
 - ✅ **Decisions**
 - ✅ **Action Items**
 - ✅ **Blockers**

-This will form the foundation for later features like weekly reports, dashboards, and automated follow-ups.

----
-### Project Structure
-- src/core/ – Handles LLM calls, prompt templates, text/audio processing.
-- src/data_pipeline/ – Connects APIs, manages DB, embeddings.
-- src/features/ – Implements your main EM-focused functionality.
-- src/dashboard/ – Streamlit UI modularized per feature.
-- data/ – Keep all raw or temporary data separate from code.
-- tests/ – Write simple unit tests.
-- docs/ – Architecture diagrams.

 ---

 ## ⚙️ Setup Instructions